 What are the benefits of efficient resource allocation?

-- It optimizes resources’ workload, as their capacity and availability is taken into account, which in turn reduces risks of their inefficiency as a result of overwork or idleness.
+- It optimizes resources’ workload, as their capacity and availability are taken into account, which in turn reduces risks of employees’ inefficiency as a result of overwork or idleness.

-- It increases employees’ productivity: when people work on tasks that fully correspond to their skills and capacity, they deliver much better results.
+- It increases people’s productivity: when they work on tasks that fully correspond to their skills and capacity, they deliver much better results.

-- It contributes to the optimization of project costs: first, because there are less chances for unplanned expenditure on project resources; second, because people who work at their full capacity can increase a company’s revenue.
+- It contributes to the optimization of project costs: first, because there are fewer chances for unplanned expenditure on project resources; second, because people who work at their available capacity can increase a company’s revenue.

 - Finally, efficient resource allocation and utilization is a sound basis for successful project delivery and customer satisfaction.

-As we stated earlier, proper resource allocation can be rather challenging.
+As we stated earlier, proper resource allocation can be rather challenging in a multi-project environment.
 Let’s explore the most significant hurdles in this process.